muhammadajlal/made-template-23456620/project/project-plan.md

 Analysis Steps:
 1. Analyzing CPI with single home prices and all homes prices.
 2. Analyzing CPI with single home rent prices and all home rent prices.
-3. Analyzing 30-year-fixed mortgage rates with the demand of single family and all homes combined.
+3. Analyzing 30/15-year-fixed mortgage rates with the demand of single family and all homes combined.
-4. Analyzing real-median-household growth income with CPI, home prices, and home rental prices.
+4. Analyzing real-disposable-personal-income growth with CPI, home prices, and home rental prices.
-5. Analyzing real-disposable-personal-income growth income with CPI, home prices, and home rental prices.
+5. Analyzing Housing Market heat Index with different macroeconomic indicators.
-6. (Tentative) Analyzing the effect of unemployment rate on house affordability.
+5. (Tentative) Analyzing the effect of unemployment rate on house affordability.

 ## Datasources